 With no plans in mind, we wandered around and snapped photographs.
 Walking along the main street in town, we encountered some shops with handmade goods by local artists and craftspeople.
 I stopped at a local bistro for a cup of coffee.
 The pretty blue church (Blaa Kirkjan) is an iconic sight.
 If you’re lucky, there’s a summer concert series there where you can listen to local musicians perform live.

-Our next stop was the Myvatn region in northern Iceland.
+Our next stop on our Iceland 2 week itinerary was the Myvatn region in northern Iceland.
 With so many natural wonders to explore, we spent two nights at Lake Myvatn.
 It isn’t possible to see everything in only one day, so I highly recommend setting aside two days to properly reach Myvatn and see it all.
 Here are some attractions in Myvatn:

 - Namafjall Hverir Geothermal Area: A landscape that looks like Mars.
 There are vents letting off steam and bubbling gray mudpots on a green, orange, and gray speckled ground.